Showing posts with label forgiveness practice. Show all posts

 Forgiveness and God’s Love: Insights from A Course in Miracles, Lesson 46

-God never judges and therefore he never finds it necessary to forgive.
-I find this message to be of great comfort.
+God never judges, and therefore never finds it necessary to forgive.

 "God does not forgive because He has never condemned.
 And there must be condemnation before forgiveness is necessary.
 Forgiveness is the great need of this world, but that is because it is a world of illusions.
 Those who forgive are thus releasing themselves from illusions, while those who withhold forgiveness are binding themselves to them.
 As you condemn only yourself, so do you forgive only yourself." --A Course in Miracles, Workbook, Lesson 46